A skilled attorney in the areas of employment and civil rights law, Joe Shaeffer is committed to achieving justice for his clients.

 For cases involving performance or job security issues, Joe uses a different set of skills, what he calls discipline coaching, to impart to his clients better ways to express themselves and methods to be more conscientious employees in an effort to save his clients’ employment.
 Often Joe’s goal is “how do we save their jobs to begin with so we don’t end up having to litigate or compensate.”

-When not advocating for his clients, Joe enjoys spending time with his wife and two children plus anything to do with soccer.
+When not advocating for his clients, Joe enjoys spending time with his two children plus anything to do with soccer.
 (He coaches youth soccer.)
-He also enjoys running and skate skiing.
+He also enjoys running, playing trivia, and skate skiing.

 Professional and Civic Involvement